 - Brain injuries are also caused by sports and recreational activities, assaults, and defective or dangerous products.

 Traumatic brain injury symptoms

-The symptoms of traumatic brain injury could be mild, moderate or severe which depends entirely on the type and extent of the injury.
-It may last for few days to few years or could last lifelong in severe TBI cases.
+The symptoms of traumatic brain injury could be mild, moderate, or severe, which depends entirely on the type and extent of the injury.
+It may last for a few days to a few years or could last lifelong in severe TBI cases.
 The signs and symptoms are also found to be related to the age and health condition of the individual.